hpc/charliecloud/doc/ch-convert_desc.rst

     Input image format is :code:`FMT`.
 If omitted, inferred as described below.

   :code:`-n`, :code:`--dry-run`
     Don't read the input or write the output.
-Useful for testing format and filename inference.
+Useful for testing format inference.

   :code:`--no-clobber`
     Error if :code:`OUT` already exists, rather than replacing it.